 The library does not limit the number of items a patron can borrow.
 However, the ILL office will process a daily maximum of five item requests per patron.

-Most requests take seven to 14 business days to fill, but may take longer depending on the type of request.
-The average turnaround time for an ILL book request is seven to 10 business days, and an ILL document request is five to seven business days (some document requests may arrive sooner).
+Most requests take 7 to 14 business days to fill, but may take longer depending on the type of request.
+The average turnaround time for an ILL book request is 10 to 14 business days, and an ILL document request is 5 to 7 business days (some document requests may arrive sooner).
 Requests are processed within 48 hours.

 ILL requests are processed in the order received and are routed to five libraries in a sequence.
 Each library has five business days to respond to the request.
 If you are eager to learn the status of your request contact the ILL Office at (810) 762-7938 or email us at firstname.lastname@example.org.